Teyras/MT/text/chapters/333_scheduling_processing_time_estimation.md

 evaluation experiment.
 In the future, more sophisticated algorithms could be devised, for example using machine learning techniques.

-![Histograms of relative errors divided into facets by job processing times (in seconds) \label{estimation-error-histograms}](img/lb/estimation-error-histograms.tex)
+![Histograms of relative estimation errors divided into facets by job processing times (in seconds)
+\label{estimation-error-histograms}](img/lb/estimation-error-histograms.tex)

 ### Estimation in Simulated Experiments \label{estimation-in-simulation}